mholling/nswtopo/README.md

     If you have trouble fitting your controls to the map sheet, you can use the automatic rotation feature (`--rotation auto`) to minimise the map area.

-1. Download elevation data for your area from [ELVIS](http://elevation.fsdf.org.au).
-NSW two- or five-metre DEM tiles are best.
-(ACT and NSW one-metre tiles will also work well, but are slower.)

 1. Add all your layers:

     ```sh